Toward a New Economics -- Issues & Questions

 6. Money is not merely a thing.
 It links together and integrates all the other activities of society.
 It has gradually evolved into a complex social institution that wields enormous economic, political and social power and is interchangeable with many other types of power.
 It plays a role similar to that of government which is an organization of political power.
 The new economics needs to develop a theory of money as a primary social institution of enormous power and complexity, itself both the source and result of political, economic, social and psychological factors.

-• What is the ultimate source of the power money represents?
+- What is the ultimate source of the power money represents?

-• What determines its limits of that power?
+- What determines its limits of that power?

-• How is money creation related to freedom and democracy?
+- How is money creation related to freedom and democracy?

 F. Finance

 1. Financial markets were originally established as a means to support investment in trade and industry.
 Now they have become an end in themselves and, at times, a threat to the stability and health of the real economy.
 More than 95% of international financial transactions are unrelated to actual trade in goods and services.
 So too, an equal proportion of financial market activity is unrelated the real economy.
 Yet as the recent financial crisis so painfully demonstrates, a subsidiary activity (finance) when given unbridled freedom can jeopardize the underlying economy it was intended to serve.
 Nobel Prizes have been awarded for computerized trading models that foster financial instability.
 A new economics needs to define the rightful role of financial markets in economy.
-It should has examine the value and role of speculation in economic development.
+It should has examine the value and role of speculation in economic development.2.
+Economic theory is based on national level currencies controlled by national governments.
+Today more than $3 trillion circles the globe every day in search of speculative returns, destabilizing currency values, inflating and deflating share prices overnight, creating an unpredictable and dangerous environment for long term business investment decisions.
+A new economics has to consider how global financial markets can be most effectively regulated.
+It needs also to theorize on the potential benefits of instituting a single global currency to support evolution of a single global economy.

 3. Global financial assets have multiplied from $12 trillion to $180 trillion over the past three decade, representing a huge surplus of money that is not being effectively utilized for productive purposes.
 As in 1929, again in 2008 the huge unabsorbed surplus of money that was not absorbed for productive purposes destabilized the world economy.
 Surely there is something inherently defective in an economic theory and practice that is unable to utilize this money for productive and socially constructive purposes, when so much of the world is still in dire need of economic development.
 A new economics needs to evolve a comprehensive theory of the role of global financial markets in economy and human welfare.